romeJG/rust/README.md

 in this part of the book the book introduced me in a few stuff like;

 - Functions
-- use statements
+- Use statements
-- io
+- IO
 - Printing
-- using cargo to install crates
+- Using cargo to install crates
+- Looping
+- Error handling
+- Ordering
+- Rng

 #### Setting up a project